Line lasing in a two-dimensional lattice of orbital photonic resonators: Numerical model of lasing

 \section{Numerical model of lasing}

 To investigate the mechanisms of phase locking between the crossing line lasers observed experimentally, we numerically model the lasing emission of a Lieb-$sp$ lattice of $4 \times 4$ unit cells.
-We neglect the polarization degree of freedom and consider scalar fields.
+As a first step, we neglect the polarization degree of freedom and consider scalar fields.
 While this simplification is significant, it provides relevant insights on the conditions for phase locking.
+More insights on the the polarization degree of freedom are discussed at the end of this section.

-Adding polarization to the model does not constitute a major difficulty but implies a higher number of fitting parameters.
-We focus on the $sp$ bands and ignore lasing in the $s$ modes of the B pillars, which is systematically observed along lasing in the line modes of the $sp$ bands.
+Let us focus on the $sp$ bands and ignore lasing in the $s$ modes of the B pillars, which is systematically observed along lasing in the line modes of the $sp$ bands.
 The time evolution of the scalar photon field $\{|\psi_{l,m}^{J,\mu}\rangle\}$ at unit cell $l,m$, site J=A,B,C and orbital $\mu=s,p_x,p_y$ is governed by the following differential equation~\cite{Carusotto2013}: \begin{widetext}

 \end{widetext} $H_{\text{sp}}$ is the tight-binding Hamiltonian Eq.~(\ref{eq:H_sp}). $H_{p_xp_y}$ is a term that couples the $p_x$ and $p_y$ orbitals of each individual micropillar B with strength $-t_{p_xp_y}$.
 As we will see below, this term is crucial to reproduce the phase locking in the cross laser. \(\Gamma_p = 62.5\,\mu\mathrm{eV}\) is the decay rate via escape of photons from the cavity.
 This value is estimated from an independent measurement of the photon lifetime on a one-dimensional lattice in the same wafer~\cite{blessan_directional_2025}.
 The next three terms in Eq.~(\ref{eq:psi_evolution}) involve the coupling of the photon field to an exciton reservoir fed by the pump laser. \( g_R\) is the strength of the nonlinear interaction between the photon field and the reservoir, which results in a blueshift of the onsite photon energies.
 As mentioned above, this blueshift is a consequence of the loss of strong coupling due to phase space filling. \(\Gamma_d\) is the gain from the reservoir into the photon field.
 The last term is a source term that accounts for the spontaneous emission from the gain medium (the exciton reservoir), in which \(\phi_{l,m}^{\text{J},\mu}(t)\) is a random phase uniformly distributed in $[0, 2\pi)$ and serves as a seed for lasing.